joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

 - If your parent component does not need to control the state, then it is okay to leave all that state in the child components and not worry about it.
 - If your parent component does need to control the state, then it should control the state and override the child components.

-Not sticking to one of these means you now much synchronize state, which almost always means tracking extra state in the parent.
+Not sticking to one of these means you now must synchronize state, which almost always means tracking extra state in the parent.
 This is annoying.

-If you have certain cases where you do need to do this, because you must coordinate state across multiple components (e.g. Table + Pagination (because you need a different pagination style than they give you)), consider instead creating a wrapper component that pre-composes those things and handles such state coordination such that you can then deal with it in one of the two manners above.
+If you have certain cases where you do need to do this, because you must coordinate state across multiple components (e.g. Table + Pagination (because you need a different pagination style than they give you)), consider instead creating a wrapper component that pre-composes those things and handles such state coordination so that you can then deal with it in one of the two manners above.

 If you sometimes need to arrange things automatically, slots + flex-box + `justify-content: spaced` may be your friends.